 Benefits of a Revocable Living Trust

 Financial expert Suze Orman once told CNBC that everyone needs a revocable trust.
 “A living revocable trust serves as far more than just where assets are to go upon your death and it does that in an efficient way,” she said.
-Here are some of the reasons a revocable trust should be part of your estate plan.
+Here are six reasons a revocable trust should be part of your estate plan: